COI Disclosure Requirements

 Who: Researchers engaged in human subjects research

-What: Need to notify the Lead Researcher if you have a disclosable financial interest related to the IRB protocol prior to the submission of the new and continuing IRB applications.
-Also need to notify the Lead Researcher and the IRB if you have a new disclosable financial interest related to an ongoing IRB protocol (amendment).
-This will initiate the COIOC review process and the COI Team will contact you directly for the disclosure form.
+What: Need to notify the Lead Researcher if you have a disclosable financial interest related to the IRB protocol prior to the submission of the new IRB applications.

-How: Lead Researcher or administrative contact will check "yes" to the conflict of interest question in the KR Protocol application for the appropriate researchers
+How: For new IRB protocol applications, Lead Researcher or administrative contact will check "yes" to the conflict of interest question in the KR Protocol application for the appropriate researchers.

 - Disclosable financial interest: The researcher (or researcher’s spouse/registered domestic partner or dependent children) have:

-- Outside income equal to or exceeding $10,000 over the preceding 12 months or anticipated during the forthcoming 12 months (includes salary, consultant payments, honoraria, royalty payments, dividends, loan or any other payments or consideration with value, including payments made the University Health Sciences Compensation Plan);
+- Outside income equal to or exceeding $10,000 over the preceding 12 months (includes salary, consultant payments, honoraria, royalty payments, dividends, loan or any other payments or consideration with value, including payments made the University Health Sciences Compensation Plan);

 - Equity (including stock, stock options, real estate, or any other investment or ownership interest) in a publicly held company equal to or exceeding $10,000 (current market value) or a 5% or greater ownership interest;